 Live Bait Choices for Lake Simcoe

 The Emerald Shiner is an important native forage fish in Lake Simcoe and is deemed one of the most popular and widely available bait fish species.
-Typically,They're available in small (1.5") and in a medium (3" to 4") size and found at most livebait dealers surrounding Lake Simcoe.
-Shiners will cost you anywhere from $3.00 to $7.00 per scoop and if kept in a cool, well oxygenated environment, they can last for weeks.
+Typically,They're available in small (1.5") and in a medium (3" to 4") size and found at most live bait dealers surrounding Lake Simcoe.
+Shiners will cost you anywhere from $5.00 to $20.00 per scoop and if kept in a cool, well oxygenated environment, they can last for weeks.

 When keeping shiners, a fresh supply of lake water should be added every few hours to ensure your shiners remain fresh and lively.
 If keeping your shiners at home for days or weeks, replace the water regularly using acclimatized well water or dechlorinated tap water (allowing the water to sit for 24 to 48 hours will dechlorinate the water).
 Small battery operated aerators are available for under $10 and help keep the water well oxygenated.
 In addition, the aerators will help reduce ice formation in your bucket which can suffocate and kill your minnows.
 Remove any dead shiners from your bucket immediately, this will help maintain healthy oxygen levels and keep the water clean.

 Emerald Shiners will catch just about every gamefish species available through the ice and are great for yellow perch, whitefish and crappie, while medium shiners are great for lake trout, northern pike, whitefish and burbot.

 A popular choice amongst perch and crappie anglers.
 Maggots provide something different when the fish just won't touch minnows or artificials.
 In some cases, they can turn a slow day into a great day of fishing!